ManuelECdev/devops/README.md

 ## Project summary

-The project's scope is to operationalize a hello World application in Flask and implement the  Dockerfile, Makefile, build_docker.sh, run_docker.sh, upload_docker.sh, .jenkins/Jenkinsfile, the ansible files for an app rolling deployment and  the Amazon EKS kubernetes cluster.
+The project's scope is to operationalize a hello World application in Flask and implement the  Dockerfile, Makefile, build_docker.sh, run_docker.sh, upload_docker.sh, Jenkinsfile, the ansible files for a rolling deployment and  the Amazon EKS kubernetes cluster.

 ## Files